2014 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Current market activity concentrates almost entirely in MS66-MS67 grades, where affordability intersects with above-average quality for series completists.
+Current market activity concentrates almost entirely in MS66–MS67 grades.
+That is where affordability and above-average quality intersect for series completists.

 Market activity:2014-P Sacagawea Dollar